199526/Docs-sdk-net-front/api/overview/azure/ai.formrecognizer-readme-pre.md

 `DocumentModelAdministrationClient` provides operations for:

 - Building custom models to analyze specific fields you specify by labeling your custom documents.
 A `DocumentModel` is returned indicating the document type(s) the model can analyze, the fields it can analyze for each document type, as well as the estimated confidence for each field.
 See the [service documentation][formreco_build_model] for a more detailed explanation.
-- Creating a composed model from a collection of existing models.
+- Compose a model from a collection of existing models.
 - Managing models created in your account.
 - Listing document model operations or getting a specific model operation created within the last 24 hours.
 - Copying a custom model from one Form Recognizer resource to another.